27

 Eleven Li

-Chef CV: Humble and soft-spoken, executive chef and partner Jason Liu has more than 10 years of culinary experience under his belt (despite being in his late twenties).
+Who’s the chef?
+Humble and soft-spoken, executive chef and partner Jason Liu has more than 10 years of culinary experience under his belt (despite being in his late twenties).
 At sixteen, he began at Grand Hyatt Taipei, working up the ranks while simultaneously attending Taiwan Kai-Ping Culinary School.
-He cut his teeth at Taipei's Café Bellini Dunnan, Paris 1930, and at Bistro 3 as the chef and owner, before opening Ling Long Beijing in 2019 and eventually Ling Long Shanghai in March 2023.
+He cut his teeth at Taipei's Café Bellini Dunnan, Paris 1930 and at Bistro 3 as the chef and owner, before opening Ling Long Beijing in 2019 and then Ling Long Shanghai in March 2023.